root-project/web/manual/math/index.md

 ### Specialized classes for fitting

 [TFractionFitter](https://root.cern/doc/master/classTFractionFitter.html){:target="_blank"}: Fits Monte Carlo fractions to data histogram (à la HMCMLL, R. Barlow and C. Beeston, Comp.
 Phys.
 Comm.
 77 (1993) 219-228).
-It takes into account both data and Monte Carlo statistical uncertainties through a likelihood fit using Poisson statistics.
+It accounts for the both data and the statistical Monte Carlo uncertainties through a likelihood fit using Poisson statistics.
 However, the template (Monte Carlo) predictions are also varied within statistics, leading to additional contributions to the overall likelihood.
-This leads to many more fit parameters (one per bin per template), but the minimization with respect to these additional parameters is done analytically rather than introducing them as formal fit parameters.
+This leads to many more fitting parameters (one per bin per template), but minimization with respect to these additional parameters is performed analytically rather than introducing them as formal fitting parameters.
 Some special care needs to be taken in the case of bins with zero content.

 [TMultiDimFit](https://root.cern/doc/master/classTMultiDimFit.html){:target="_blank"}: Implements a multi-dimensional function parametrization for multi-dimensional data by fitting them to multi-dimensional data using polynomial or Chebyshev or Legendre polynomial.